Ambrusius History, Family Crest & Coats of Arms

 Early History of the Ambrusius family

-Another 208 words (15 lines of text) covering the years 1488, 1499 and 1662 are included under the topic Early Ambrusius History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ambrusius research.
+Another 92 words (7 lines of text) covering the years 1488, 1499, 1662, 1604, 1662 and 1604 are included under the topic Early Ambrusius History in all our PDF Extended History products and printed products wherever possible.

 Ambrusius Spelling Variations